Baked Fish with Cherry Tomato-Olive Sauce and Lemon Chive Asiago Orzo makes an easy springtime dinner for two that rocks with flavor!

 I used barramundi here but you can use any fish for this recipe.
 Thin, flat filets such as tilapia, sole, flounder or trout will cook faster.
 If you have more time, a thicker fish such as cod, halibut or sea bass will also work.
 I did a post a long time ago for Australis Barramundi and really liked it so now I always keep it on hand for a fish dinner any night of the week.

-If using the barramundi, you’ll need to thaw it first.
+If using the barramundi for this baked fish dish, you’ll need to thaw it first.
 I discovered this thawing plate a while back and it has become an indispensable tool in my kitchen!
 A cast iron skillet turned upside down will also work, but be sure to lay some plastic over it first as the moisture will cause it to rust.

 That’s it!
 Easy, peasy, light and healthful!